gklka/GKActionSheetPicker/README.md

 Note: There's different select function for each type of the picker, for example the single column picker uses the `-selectValue:` message.

-See [the example](https://github.com/gklka/GKActionSheetPicker/blob/master/Example/GKActionSheetPicker/GKTableViewController.m) or the [header file](https://github.com/gklka/GKActionSheetPicker/blob/master/Pod/Classes/GKActionSheetPicker.h) for more options.

 ### Delegate method

 If you don't like the callbacks, you can use the short version of the class methods and implement `GKActionSheetPickerDelegate` on your class.
 The delegate will be notified about positive button taps (`-actionSheetPicker:didSelectValue:`), value changes without closing (`-actionSheetPicker:didChangeValue:`), and cancels (`-actionSheetPickerDidCancel:`).
 Set the `delegate` property to your class and implement any of these.

+### More examples

+See [the example](https://github.com/gklka/GKActionSheetPicker/blob/master/Example/GKActionSheetPicker/GKTableViewController.m) or the [header file](https://github.com/gklka/GKActionSheetPicker/blob/master/Pod/Classes/GKActionSheetPicker.h) for more options.

 ## Author

-Gruber Kristóf, gk@lka.hu, [@gklka](http://twitter.com/gklka) on Twitter
+Gruber Kristóf, gk@lka.hu, [@gklka](http://twitter.com/gklka) on Twitter

 ## License